 Common reed (Phragmites australis).
-The invasive wetland grass known as common reed (Phragmites australis) (hereafter referred to as Phragmites) is one of our most serious and problematic invasive plant species (Marks et al., 1993; Norris et al., 2002).
-Phragmites is found in every U.S. State and is well-established and increasing in coastal habitats of Virginia.
+The invasive wetland grass known as common reed is one of our most serious and problematic invasive plant species (Marks et al., 1993; Norris et al., 2002).
+Common reed is found in every U.S. state and is well-established and increasing in coastal habitats of Virginia.
 This fast-spreading plant grows up to 4 meters tall and forms dense monotypic stands, crowding out other native marsh plants.
-Phragmites is long-lived and spreads rapidly due to its ability to reproduce both by seed and dispersed rhizome fragments, establishing readily in disturbed areas.
+Common reed is long-lived and spreads rapidly due to its ability to reproduce both by seed and dispersed rhizome fragments, establishing readily in disturbed areas.
 As a result, marsh plant species diversity and habitat quality is drastically reduced for many kinds of marsh-dependant wildlife.

-Phragmites is now considered to exist in North America, including Virginia, in two genotypic forms.
+Common reed is now considered to exist in North America, including Virginia, in two genotypic forms.
 One form is native to the U.S. and appears to have been a non-dominant component of diverse mid-Atlantic and northeastern marsh communities for millennia.
-Recent DNA studies provide strong evidence that a distinct, non-native Phragmites genotype is also present in the U.S. (Saltonstall, 2002).
-This supports an existing theory that an introduced variety of Phragmites has for decades been aggressively invading and dominating coastal marshes and other wetland communities, in part due to a lack of natural biological control mechanisms.
-The presence of an invasive, non-native form of Phragmites would explain how and why this species has rapidly become dominant over thousands of acres of wetland communities during the last two decades in the Northeast and mid-Atlantic regions.
-The Virginia portion of the Chesapeake Bay as well as the extensive estuarine and island wetlands of the Eastern Shore Seaside are currently experiencing high rates of invasion by non-native Phragmites.
-Disturbances that expose mineral substrate, such as dredging and placing spoil or natural disturbances such as wildfire and hurricanes, can heighten both the risk and rate of Phragmites colonization and/or spread.
-Appendix E describes the 2004 survey conducted to document distribution and abundance of Phragmites at Catlett Islands.
+Recent DNA studies provide strong evidence that a distinct, non-native common reed genotype is also present in the U.S. (Saltonstall, 2002).
+This supports an existing theory that an introduced variety of common reed has for decades been aggressively invading and dominating coastal marshes and other wetland communities, in part due to a lack of natural biological control mechanisms.
+The presence of an invasive, non-native form of common reed would explain how and why this species has rapidly become dominant over thousands of acres of wetland communities during the last two decades in the Northeast and mid-Atlantic regions.

+The Virginia portion of the Chesapeake Bay as well as the extensive estuarine and island wetlands of the Eastern Shore Seaside are currently experiencing high rates of invasion by non-native common reed.
+Disturbances that expose mineral substrate, such as dredging and placing spoil or natural disturbances such as wildfire and hurricanes, can heighten both the risk and rate of common reed colonization and/or spread.
+Ground and aerial surveys to determine distribution and abundance of common reed at Goodwin Islands were conducted during September (Appendix E).
+Populations were mapped (Figures 4 and 5) using GPS and were combined into a single data layer in ArcView 3.3.

 Japanese honeysuckle (Lonicera japonica).
 Japanese honeysuckle is a semi-evergreen vine of the Caprifoliaceae family.
 A serious pest throughout eastern North America, it outcompetes native vegetation for both soil nutrients and light (Nuzzo and Randall, 1997).
-Japanese honeysuckle was the most frequently observed non-native species in a study of almost 2000 DCR-DNH ecological community classification plots located across the state of Virginia (Heffernan et al., 2001).
-Japanese honeysuckle was found scattered in most of the upland forested areas surveyed at Catlett Island and is considered to be occasionally common to locally abundant.
+Japanese honeysuckle was the most frequently observed nonnative species in a study of almost 2000 DCR-DNH ecological community classification plots located across the state of Virginia (Heffernan et al., 2001).
+In 2004, Japanese honeysuckle was observed in one survey area on Goodwin Islands in a forest community (Figure 6) (Van Alstine, pers. comm., 2004).
+It is likely present in other areas of the forest that are difficult to access due to downed trees and dense undergrowth, and the full extent is unknown at this time.
+In fire-adapted communities, periodic spring burning will control this species.
+Glyphosate herbicides applied in the fall when the surrounding vegetation has become dormant - but before a hard freeze (25 degrees Fahrenheit) - will allow for control of this species without negatively impacting non-target plants (Nuzzo, 1997).